 The Sawmill Trail

-The path to the river is on the original pioneer corduroy road from Bayfield to Goderich that led to the first crossing point or ford in the river at a place they called the ‘Hogsback’.
-It’s likely that this was a very busy crossing that was used for centuries before European settlers came to this area.
+The path to the river is on the original pioneer corduroy road from Bayfield to Goderich that led to the first crossing point or fork in the river at the place they called the “Hogsback”.
+It is likely that this was a very busy crossing, used for centuries before European settlers came to this area.
 As you walk on the relatively steep hill, it is easy to appreciate how the pioneers carried their goods and grain on their backs up this slope on their way north.